- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 While patients recovering from anorexia are often in dire need of sustenance, feeding them too much too soon can also be dangerous.

-The issue is called anorexia refeeding syndrome, and it can lead to significant electrolyte imbalances, causing swelling, confusion, and even death.
+The issue is called anorexia refeeding syndrome, and it can lead to significant electrolyte imbalances and concerns with muscles, lungs, heart, and the brain.
+This problem causes swelling, confusion, and even death.

 What is Refeeding Syndrome?

-Our bodies work best when they receive sustenance every day, but they’re capable of adjusting when that process is disturbed.
+Our bodies work best when they receive sustenance regularly, but they’re capable of adjusting when that process is disturbed.

-In the absence of regular feeding, a series of hormonal and metabolic shifts take place, allowing the body to continue functioning on less nourishment.
-But while the adjustment is technically a survival mechanism, it can lead to a number of serious health concerns.
+Without regular feeding, hormonal and metabolic shifts occur, allowing the body to continue functioning on less nourishment.
+However, while adjustment is technically a survival mechanism, it can lead to a number of serious health concerns.

 Once these shifts occur, the body will react differently to food and drinks.
-It’s possible for patients to get sick after eating a larger meal than they’re used to, and other molecular reactions could be dangerous or even deadly.
+Patients can become ill after eating a larger meal than they’re used to, and other molecular reactions could be dangerous or even deadly.

 The adverse reactions to these fundamental changes are collectively known as refeeding syndrome.

-The condition is often associated with anorexia, but it can also happen to people with cancer or those who have faced starvation for any number of reasons.
+The condition is often associated with anorexia, but it can also happen to people with other medical conditions, like cancer, or those who have faced starvation for any number of reasons.
 Anytime a person loses a significant amount of weight and keeps it off for a prolonged period, whether intentionally or not, the risk of refeeding syndrome appears.

 Signs of Anorexia Refeeding Syndrome

 During starvation periods, the body will switch from using carbohydrates to using fat and protein as its primary source of energy.
-Certain compounds are essential in making this change happen, including phosphate, magnesium, thiamin, and other minerals.
-[2]
+Certain compounds, including phosphate, magnesium, thiamin, and other minerals, are essential in making this change happen.2

 But when someone in this state suddenly eats a lot at once, these same compounds are called in to help the body process the food.
-The body will pull on any reserves it can locate, with the result being additional depletion and sickness.
-[2]
+The body will pull on any reserves it can locate, resulting in additional depletion and sickness.2

-While any mineral imbalance is unhealthy, a drop in phosphate may have the most serious consequences.
+While any mineral imbalance is unhealthy, a drop in phosphate may have the most severe consequences.
+It can negatively impact almost every system in the body.

 Other Signs of Anorexia Refeeding Syndrome

 Low phosphate levels aren’t the only sign of refeeding syndrome.
-The condition can have a number of symptoms, caused by nutrient imbalance and fluctuating hormone levels, including: [3]
+The condition can have a number of symptoms caused by nutrient imbalance and fluctuating hormone levels, including:3

 Blood tests may be able to reveal further signs of refeeding syndrome, including changes in magnesium levels.